Benefits of using a PEO in the UK & Employer of Record UK

 As the PEO/EOR is the formal employer of your employees in the UK, they are also responsible for terminating the contract while applying the applicable UK terms.

-Workers within Germany are required by law to pay social security contributions on their gross salary and all earnings in Germany.
+Workers within the UK are required by law to pay social security contributions on their gross salary and all earnings in the United Kingdom.
 The following rates (2020) have to be applied against the gross salary, with the ceilings indicated.

 There are three taxes associated with a UK payroll scheme, two that affect the employee and one that affects the employer.
 These taxes are listed below with their corresponding rates.